th-ch/youtube-music/README.md

     },
     // it fired when config changed
     onConfigChange(newConfig) { /* ... */ },
+    // it fired when plugin disabled
-    // you can also clean up plugin stop(context) { /* ... */ },
+    stop(context) { /* ... */ },
   },
   renderer: {